helicalAI/helical/docs/model_cards/geneformer.md

 ## Model Details

-**Model Name:** Geneformer  \
+**Model Name:** Geneformer
-**Model Version:** 1.0  \
+**Model Versions:** 1.0 and 2.0
-**Model Description:** Geneformer is a context-aware, attention-based deep learning model pretrained on a large-scale corpus of approximately 30 million single-cell transcriptomes.
+**Model Description:** Geneformer is a context-aware, attention-based deep learning model pretrained on a large-scale corpus of single-cell transcriptomes.
 It is designed to enable context-specific predictions in settings with limited data in network biology.
-The model performs various tasks such as gene network mapping, disease modeling, and therapeutic target identification.
+The model performs various downstream tasks such as gene network mapping, disease modeling, and therapeutic target identification.

+## Model Versions

+Geneformer has two main versions:

+**Version 1.0:**
+- Pretrained on approximately 30 million single-cell transcriptomes
+- Input size of 2048 genes per cell
+- Focused on single-task learning

+**Version 2.0:**
+- Pretrained on Genecorpus-103M, comprising ~103 million human single-cell transcriptomes
+- Initial self-supervised pretraining with ~95 million cells, excluding cells with high mutational burdens
+- Expanded input/context size of 4096 genes per cell
+- Employs multi-task learning to jointly learn cell types, tissues, disease states, and developmental stages
+- Includes a cancer-tuned model variant using domain-specific continual learning
+- Supports model quantization for resource-efficient fine-tuning and inference

+Key improvements in v2.0:
+- Larger and more diverse pretraining corpus
+- Increased model parameters and expanded input size
+- Multi-task learning for context-specific representations of gene network dynamics (use of <cls> and <eos> embedding tokens to that effect)
+- Improved zero-shot predictions in diverse downstream tasks
+- Cancer-specific tuning for tumor microenvironment analysis

 ## Model Developers